 If James is correct, we can surmise that millions of people, including some in our families, neighborhoods, and workplaces, identify on some level with the travails of small bands of survivors navigating the nihilistic hell of a zombie apocalypse, a world where it is not the zombies, but those condemned to live, who constitute the titular walking dead.

 So just what is this television show that has held the notorious attention spans of American viewers for over a decade?
 TWD is derived from the comic series of the same name created by writer Robert Kirkman and artist Tony Moore, which debuted in 2003, and which the show has followed with varying degrees of fidelity across its staggering 193 issues.
-Kirkman and Moore originally pitched a science fiction epic set in the 27th century, when minerals from another planet destroy what had become a utopian society on Earth, which was rejected by the Image Comics publishing house.
+Kirkman and Moore originally pitched a science fiction epic set in the 27th century, when minerals from another planet destroy what had become a utopian society on Earth.
+It was rejected by the Image Comics publishing house.
 The duo then proposed a period piece set in the aftermath of George Romero’s original Night of the Living Dead film, but were encouraged to develop their own unique zombie universe set in the present, largely to have sole proprietary rights over the content.
 They did, but were told their story was too ordinary.
 So Kirkman got creative.

 “Look, you’re right,” he told Image, “it does need a hook and that’s why after a few issues I’m gonna reveal that this is actually an alien invasion story.
 That these zombies are actually put on Earth by aliens and it’ll eventually be revealed that it’s this really cool sci-fi epic involving alien invasion.
 You know, the seeds will be planted very early on, but it will be a while before it’s actually revealed.”
 Kirkman, who had no intention of writing such a plot twist into TWD, was bluffing.
 It paid off; the comic series quickly became a critical and commercial success, and the alien invasion was soon forgotten.
 Kirkman and Moore had tapped into a profound cultural appetite for stories exploring the dissolution of society, daily life as a Herculean struggle, and above all, meditations on how people are transformed by the hardships they must endure and the choices they are forced to make to survive.
 Despite their publisher’s concerns, they had in fact created a novel story unique to their time and place.
 But the figure of the walking dead is nothing new.